Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Data and empirical strategy

-By defining bite at the level of the three-digit industry subsector, I assume that variation in wages at cannabis establishments resembles variation in the corresponding industry subsectors.
-I document several facts to support this assumption.
-First, in Appendix \ref{appendix:g} I show that average wages for cannabis retailers and wholesalers are very similar to those in the corresponding NAICS subsectors.\footnote{I also find that average wages are homogenous among the industries contained in the relevant NAICS subsectors.} Moreover, for both the cannabis industry and the NAICS subsectors, average wages are remarkably close to the wage floor imposed by the minimum wage.\footnote{For wholesalers, the gross wage is 5\%-10\% above the minimum wage for the years 2018 to 2020, while for retailers it ranges from 15\%-19\% above the minimum wage.
-See appendix \ref{appendix:g}.} Thus, to the extent that the wage distributions differ between cannabis establishments and their NAICS subsectors, these differences should come from the upper part of the wage distributions rather than the lower part (since outliers are bounded from below by the minimum wage but unbounded from above).
-Furthermore, my regressions control for local labor market conditions (county-level average wage and unemployment) as well as county or establishment fixed effects.
-This implies that any remaining measurement error is likely to be random, and hence will lead to conservative treatment effect estimates.
-Finally, the dynamic difference-in-differences framework allows me to closely examine treatment effect timing, meaning that for estimates to be biased, non-random measurement error would have to induce bias in the exact period that the minimum wage hike occurs.
-I view such a scenario as unlikely.
+By defining bite at the level of the three-digit industry, I assume that variation in wages at cannabis establishments resembles variation in the corresponding NAICS industries.\footnote{In Appendix \ref{appendix:d}, I construct an alternative bite variable at the five-digit NAICS level and show that my results do not depend on the chosen level of industrial classification.} I document several facts to support this assumption.
+First, in Appendix \ref{appendix:g} I show that average wages for cannabis retailers and producers are very similar to those in the corresponding NAICS industries.\footnote{I also find that average wages are homogenous among the industries contained in the relevant 3-digit NAICS industries.} Moreover, for both the cannabis industry and the NAICS industries, average wages are remarkably close to the wage floor imposed by the minimum wage.\footnote{For producers, the gross average wage is 5\%-10\% above the minimum wage for the years 2018 to 2020, while for retailers it ranges from 15\%-19\% above the minimum wage.
+See appendix \ref{appendix:g}.} Thus, to the extent that the wage distributions differ between cannabis establishments and their NAICS industries, these differences should come from the upper part of the wage distributions rather than the lower part (since outliers are bounded from below by the minimum wage but unbounded from above).
+Furthermore, my regressions control for local labor market conditions (county-level average wage and unemployment) as well as establishment fixed effects, which implies that any remaining measurement error is likely to be random and will lead to conservative treatment effect estimates.
+Finally, the dynamic difference-in-differences framework allows me to closely examine treatment effect timing, meaning that for estimates to be biased, non-random measurement error would have to induce bias in the exact period that the minimum wage hike occurs, a scenario which I consider unlikely.